Makis Triantafyllopoulos: Career

-Problems with the Justice System
+Problems with the justice system

-During his journalistic career, Makis Triantafyllopoulos has been convicted by Greek courts quite a few times and has often been disciplined by ESIEA, the Union of Journalist of Athens Dailies, Greece's largest journalists’ union.
-On 22 October 1995, ESIEA's disciplinary council imposed a six-month suspension of his membership following the charges of ailing people that were featured on his television programme “Yellow Journalism”.
+During his journalistic career, Makis Triantafyllopoulos has been convicted by Greek courts several times and has often been disciplined by ESIEA, the Union of Journalist of Athens Dailies, Greece's largest journalists’ union.
+On 22 October 1995, ESIEA's disciplinary council imposed a six-month suspension of his membership following the charges of ailing people that were featured on his television programme Yellow Journalism.
 The appellate disciplinary council, pursuant to a petition by Triantafyllopoulos, decided to uphold the initial penalty.

 In January 1996, ESIEA decided to expel Triantafyllopoulos for one year, following an extrajudicial legal declaration of a professor, who considered that he was offended by the journalist's radio programmes.
 The same year, an Athens lower court with several judges on the bench convicted Triantafyllopoulos, imposing a fine of 30mn drachmas, because he purposely and intentionally skewed the meaning of an isolated excerpt of remarks by MP Stelios Papathemelis, attributing to them a meaning diametrically opposed to the actual statements.

 Papathemelis had filed a lawsuit, because on the programme Kitrinos Typos in 1995, Triantafyllopoulos implied that Papathemelis had been a supporter of the junta.
 At the same time, ESIEA penalised him by calling him to order.
 On 8 November 1996, ESIEA's disciplinary council suspended Triantafyllopoulos’ membership for one month, as it ruled that he had slandered a colleague.
 On 4 January 2001, the appellate disciplinary organ of ESIEA expelled Triantafyllopoulos for three months, as a lawyer had charged that he produced forged documents and had lied on one of his shows.

 In 2002, a three-member Athens Misdemeanours Court convicted him and imposed a 15-month prison sentence over the repeated slandering of professor Alexandros Sideris, vice rector of the Agricultural University of Athens, whom he had accused on his show of building a vacation home in Dionysos on land that had been burned by arson.
 The petition for annulment submitted by Triantafyllopoulos was rejected by the Supreme Court.